 They started weaving a first story.
 Gestures and forms produced signs.
 Gathered together, the signs produced words.
 The rules were simple.
 Because the word is before the thing, it can create the thing as long as no other corresponding thing appears.
 The word cannot be said.
 Signs are not sounds, they are not gestures or forms.
 The new language will not be spoken and it will not lead to any form of speech.
 It will be written and acted.
 Only this.
 The voice will be reserved for singing, for shouting, for music, for simple emotions, for rhythm and melody, for dissonance.
 There will be instruments to accompany the voice.
 Instruments of all kinds.

-Movie, 60 min
+Movie, 40 min

 This project is a work of research based on ideas of community, body, mutation, identity, language, and environment.
 We were initially drawn to the desire to write a fiction as a result of a voyage-investigation that took place in the North of Greece: the fiction would be about an island of women.
 The title is a reference Hélène Cixous and her The Laugh of the Medusa.